Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 Thank you for presiding over this case.

-I am outside the UK right now, so cannot fill in your response pack in person.
+I am outside the UK right now, so cannot fill in paperwork in person.
 I hope this written testimonial will suffice.
+I am requesting that this process take place 100% online.

 I certainly do not wish to abuse or obstruct any court process, as claimed by the defendant in 10(3.2) of their response pack.